astronomer/airflow-guides/guides/airflow-wsl.md

 Make sure you follow the link to initialize your new distro instance.
 This will create a Linux username and password.
 Remember this password- it is needed to use `sudo` going forward.
 Also run `sudo apt update && sudo apt upgrade` to make sure everything is up to date.

-#### Warning

-Files in the Linux file system should not be accessed from Windows, as they can end up getting corrupted.
-Do not open or edit any files from processes running in Windows such as explorer, notepad, atom, or another IDE.
+> **Warning:** Files in the Linux file system should not be accessed from Windows, as they can end up getting corrupted.
+Do not open or edit any files from processes running in Windows such as Explorer, Notepad, Atom, or another IDE.

 However, Linux can access files in the Windows file system.
 Because of this capability, I like to organize all my project files in the Windows file system.
 For example, you can create a folder in `C:/Users/your_username/airflow` and use it as your `AIRFLOW_HOME` directory.
 You can edit files (DAGs, plugins, etc.) in here with your favorite Windows editors (notepad, atom, PyCharm, etc.) and then use them with Airflow from WSL.